Equinox Tai Chi

 Pushing Hands.
 Partner exercises and drills to cultivate kinaesthetic listening and sensitivity, and to utilise the 13 qualities under varying degrees of pressure, and to learn the tai chi push hand principles of Stick, Adhere, Join & Follow.

-Spiralling & Explosive power.
+Spiralling & Issuing power.
 Training whole-body connective methods of issuing power using tai chi principles.